-Loving the Spectrum formerly known as
+Loving the Spectrum

-Initially, my blog title was a joke.
+Initially, my blog was created as a joke.
 I had spent years threatening to write a book with the title.
-“Dancing Naked Around Bonfires and Other Cures for Autism,” because at the time I had begun writing this blog, our son had an autism diagnosis and we were desperately trying to recover him.
-That diagnosis has become lost in a pile of diagnoses and we just keep adding more.
-ADD, Attachment Disorder, Depression, and Anxiety, Bipolar, Epilepsy, OCD, and eventually more and more convinced that the umbrella of P.A.N.S. was what best described our child.
-His symptoms tick all the boxes (read that as a clinical diagnosis) for Post Infectious Autoimmune (or Basal Ganglia) Encephalitis (inflammation of the brain) triggered by an infectious, bacterial or viral process and is either real or controversial depending on which doctor you discuss this particular with, which is probably why we all have such a hard time recovering our children.
+“Dancing Naked Around Bonfires and Other Cures for Autism,” because at the time I began writing, our son had an autism diagnosis and we were on a road trying to recover him.
+That diagnosis has become lost in the pile as doctors continued to add more: ADHD, Attachment Disorder, Depression, Anxiety, Bipolar, Epilepsy, OCD, and eventually the umbrella of P.A.N.S. was what seemed the best fit for our kiddo, well until we learned about GLUT1.
+The problem is, the symptoms tick so many boxes it can be difficult to know what is what, what causes what and what is a symptom of something else.
+Eventually, we settled on the P.A.N.S. diagnosis as that seemed to be a large umbrella term for what this might be.

 This blog was borne out of a quest for recovery.

-There have been so many different treatments touted as “the one” in healing spectrum disorders.
-We are just one more family wanting to heal our child more than anything else in the world.
+There have been so many different treatments touted as “the one” in healing these spectrum disorders.
+We are just one more family wanting to heal our child(ren) more than anything else in the world.
 Some of these treatments, as we found out over the years, are legitimate, some are scary (we chose to avoid those), some are dangerous and some only have merit in the minds of the practitioner.

-I also try, under very clear headings, to describe each treatment and modality we have undertaken, what we found while we did it, where we were at the end of it, whether it helped or was a hindrance and how much it eventually cost us.
+I try, under very clear headings, to describe each treatment and modality we have undertaken, what we found while we did it, where we were at the end of it, whether it helped or was a hindrance, and how much it eventually cost us.
 I am going to endeavor to not actually identify myself on the blog purely to protect my son’s (and now my daughter’s) personal information; however I hope to answer all your questions on this blog anyway – please feel free to ask questions via this forum or email. 🙂

 I personally have no ego involved in opinions on what we have already done and why or what we might plan on doing in the future, feel free to agree or disagree if it did or didn’t work for you.
-I did what I thought was right at the time and we undertook every treatment in good faith and with an open mind, (oh how sometimes our minds needed to be OPEN)!
+I did what I thought was right at the time and we undertook every treatment in good faith and with an open mind, (and oh how sometimes our minds needed to be OPEN)!

 Never Give Up Trying

 I have to say everyone we have met so far has been genuinely convinced that A: they can help and B: they are 100% legitimate in their treatments, regardless of how much they charge and how easy they find it to keep a straight face when giving their schedule of fees.
 It is with that in mind that I will write our treatment pieces from as factual a basis as possible with the least amount of personal conjecture.
-This is just what happened, how, when and what we thought were positive or negative results from the treatment.
+This is just what happened, how, when, and what we thought were positive or negative results of the treatment.
 I hope this will allow you to add or delete options based on our personal experience.

 You can reach me via this blog, leave a comment, sometimes I actually post them 😀